-Me thod of Inspection Reason for rejection Spare Wheel and Carrier 1.
-Where fitted, spare wheels and tyres should conform to the construction and use regulations.
-The vehicle should be fitted with either: 1. a. a full size spare wheel and tyre that is of the same standard and size as the existing road wheels and tyres, unless otherwise supplied by the manufacturer for temporary use only as a spare wheel; or a.
-No full size spare wheel and tyre provided.
-Spare wheel and tyre does not comply with construction and use regulations and/or is not of the same standard and size as the existing road wheels and tyres, unless otherwise supplied by the manufacturer for temporary use only as a spare wheel. b.
+Me thod of Inspection Reason for rejection Spa re Wheel and Carrier 1.
+Where fitted, spare wheels and tyres should conform to the construction and use .
+1. regulations.
+The vehicle should be fitted with either: a. a full size spare wheel and tyre that is of the same standard and size as the existing road wheels and tyres, unless otherwise supplied by the manufacturer for temporary use only as a spare wheel; or b.
 Space saver wheel and tyre which is appropriate for the vehicle, permitted for temporary use and clearly marked with a maximum speed limit. b.
 No space saver wheel and tyre provided or space saver wheel and tyre does not comply with construction and use regulations and/or is not appropriate for the vehicle and/or is not permitted for temporary use and/or clearly marked with a maximum speed limit.
 Vehicle is presented for test with space saver spare wheel fitted as a road wheel.
 C. Exception : where the vehicle is manufactured without a spare wheel well, the requirement to carry a spare wheel will not apply, but the vehicle must carry suitable tyre sealant (or similar) and air pump.
 2. Check the vehicle is provided with a suitable wheel brace and jack except where a spare wheel is not required.
-Note: vehicles fitted with run flat tyres must also be fitted with a tyre pressure sensor / warning device.
-No suitable wheel brace and jack provided except where a spare wheel is not required. b.
-Vehicle fitted with run flat tyres, but not fitted with a tyre pressure sensor / warning device.
+Note: vehicles fitted with run flat tyres must also be fitted with a tyre pressure sensor / warning device. a.
+No suitable wheel brace and jack provided except where a spare wheel is warning device.